sensu/sensu-puppet/README.md

 The type `sensu_user` does not at this time support `ensure => absent` due to a limitation with sensuctl, see [sensu-go#2540](https://github.com/sensu/sensu-go/issues/2540).

-When changing the `sensu::password` value, it's necessary to run Puppet on the backend first to update the `admin` password.
+When changing `sensu::password`, run Puppet on the backend first.

 ### Notes regarding support

-This module is built for use with Puppet versions 6 and 7 and the ruby versions associated with those releases.
-See `.travis.yml` for an exact matrix of Puppet releases and ruby versions.

-This module targets the latest release of the current major Puppet version and the previous major version.
-Platform support will be removed when a platform is no longer supported by Puppet, Sensu or the platform maintainer has signaled that it is end of life (EOL).
+This module targets Puppet 8.
+See `.github/workflows/` for the exact Puppet/Ruby version matrix.

+Platform support is removed when a platform is EOL per Puppet, Sensu, or the platform maintainer.

-Though Amazon does not announce end of life (EOL) for its releases, it does encourage you to use the latest releases.
-This module will support the current release and the previous release.
-Since AWS does not release Vagrant boxes and the intent of those platforms is to run in AWS, we will not maintain Vagrant systems for local development for Amazon Linux.
+Amazon Linux 2 reached EOL June 2025 and has been removed.
+Amazon Linux 2023 is the supported Amazon Linux release.

 ### Supported Platforms

-* EL 6
-* EL 7
-* EL 8
+* EL 8 (Rocky 8, AlmaLinux 8)
-* Debian 9
+* EL 9 (Rocky 9, AlmaLinux 9)
-* Debian 10
+* Debian 12
-* Ubuntu 16.04 LTS
-* Ubuntu 18.04 LTS
+* Ubuntu 22.04 LTS
-* Ubuntu 20.04 LTS
+* Ubuntu 24.04 LTS
-* Amazon 2018.03
-* Amazon 2
+* Amazon Linux 2023
-* Windows Server 2008 R2
-* Windows Server 2012 R2
-* Windows Server 2016
-* Windows Server 2019
+* Windows Server 2016, 2019, 2022 (sensu-agent and sensuctl only)

 ## Development